Introduction to Data Modeling Techniques

 Logical Data Model

-Logical data models build upon the conceptual data model and provides a more detailed representation.
+Logical data models build upon the conceptual data model and provide a more detailed representation.
 They define the entities, attributes, relationships, and rules in a technology-independent manner.

 Continuing with our example, the logical data modelers would specify the attributes of each entity, such as “Customer” having attributes like “Name”, “Email”, and “Address”.
 The logical data model would also define the cardinality of relationships, such as one-to-many between “Customer” and “Order”.